Monk Leveling and Fresh 70 Guide (Patch 2.7.6 / Season 29)

 - Shenlong's Spirit>: Shenlong's Fist of Legend and Shenlong's Relentless Assault.

 - The weapon is by far the most impactful item on your damage output, putting a priority on the weapon slot as the first to obtain an ancient item for.
 Due to its higher bloodshard cost (75 for weapons vs. 25 for armor pieces and offhands), you should delay weapon gambling — avoiding it at the start of character progression and only considering it when you start perfecting your gear.
 If you simply need a specific weapon, you will get a much better deal with the Upgrade Rare recipe in Kanai's Cube.
 The Hope of Cain recipe (1 rare item, 25 Death's Breaths, 50 of white, blue and yellow crafting materials) will only produce the type of item you put in (i.e. fist weapons), cutting out all other weapons from the RNG pool that you would have to deal with through regular gambling at Kadala.
-Fist Weapons and Daibos are the Monk-specific weapons you can easily target through upgrading rares, with valuable and build-defining pieces such as the Shenlong's Spirit set ( Shenlong's Fist of Legend and Shenlong's Relentless Assault), Crystal Fist, Fleshrake, Scarbringer, The Fist of Az'Turrasq, Kyoshiro's Blade, Lion's Claw, Vengeful Wind, The Flow of Eternity, Incense Torch of the Grand Temple and Flying Dragon.
-Other weapons valuable to the Monk include In-geom, The Furnace and Istvan's Paired Blades set ( The Slanderer and Little Rogue).
+Fist Weapons and Daibos are the Monk-specific weapons you can easily target through upgrading rares, with valuable and build-defining pieces such as the Shenlong's Spirit set ( Shenlong's Fist of Legend and Shenlong's Relentless Assault), Rabid Strike, Won Khim Lau, Vengeful Wind, Crystal Fist, Scarbringer, The Fist of Az'Turrasq, Kyoshiro's Blade, Lion's Claw, The Flow of Eternity, Balance, Incense Torch of the Grand Temple and Flying Dragon.
+Other weapons valuable to the Monk include In-geom, Echoing Fury, Azurewrath, and The Furnace.

 - Jewelry has a huge influence on your DPS, but similarly to weapons it is expensive to gamble (50 shards for rings, 100 for amulets).
 When searching for specific jewelry rolls, you should consider upgrading rares instead.
-The jewelry set that is most important for Monks with progression in mind is the Endless Walk set, The Compass Rose and The Traveler's Pledge.
-The other two jewelry sets, Bastions of Will ( Focus and Restraint) and Legacy of Nightmares ( Litany of the Undaunted and The Wailing Host) are helpful mostly for speedfarming builds.
+The three jewelry sets in Diablo 3, in order of importance for the Monk, are: the Endless Walk set, The Compass Rose and The Traveler's Pledge; the Bastions of Will set, Focus and Restraint; and the Legacy of Nightmares set, Litany of the Undaunted and The Wailing Host.
 Complementary jewelry for those sets are often Unity, Convention of Elements or Obsidian Ring of the Zodiac.

-- The head slot for Monks can be occupied by both regular Helms and the class-specific Spirit Stones, with plenty of important and build-defining legendaries for the slot: Gyana Na Kashu, The Laws of Seph, Tzo Krin's Gaze, Madstone, Leoric's Crown.
-The cheap gambling price for the slot makes it attractive to spend bloodshards on.
+- The head slot for Monks can be occupied by both regular Helms and the class-specific Spirit Stones, with several important and build-defining legendaries for the slot: Tzo Krin's Gaze, Gyana Na Kashu, Madstone, Leoric's Crown.
+The cheap gambling price for the slot makes it worth to spend Blood Shards on.

-- As previously mentioned in the gearing section, the Monk has only two important pairs of boots, but they both feed into powerful Monk playstyles: The Crudest Boots for Inna set Monks and Rivera Dancers for Sunwuko Lashing Tail Kick Monks.
-If you are attracted into any of these playstyles, consider investing bloodshards into the slot even after the early game gambling strat, in order to obtain endgame versions of these two items.
+- As previously mentioned in the gearing section, the Monk has only two important pairs of boots, but they both feed into powerful Monk playstyles: The Crudest Boots for Ally-reliant builds and Rivera Dancers for Lashing Tail Kick-based builds.
+If you are attracted to any of these playstyles, consider investing Blood Shards into the slot even after the early game gambling strat, in order to obtain endgame versions of these two items.

 - Bracers have surprisingly many pieces valuable for Monks; aside from those mentioned in the gambling early game strat ( Gungdo Gear, Pinto's Pride and Cesar's Memento), you have other attractive items like Spirit Guards, Bindings of the Lesser Gods and Nemesis Bracers.
-Cheap to gamble like any other armor slot, bracers are a good slot to go for when spending bloodshards.
+Cheap to gamble like any other armor slot, bracers are a great slot to go for when spending Blood Shards.

-- While the slot lacks a quantity of valuable legendaries, belts make up with quality: Kyoshiro's Soul is crucial for any Sunwuko build, Binding of the Lost is a vital part of the Uliana playstyle, and the cross-class The Witching Hour and Goldwrap are a centerpieces for certain Progression and Torment builds respectively.
+- While the slot lacks a quantity of valuable legendaries, belts make up with quality: Kyoshiro's Soul is a convenience item for Sunwuko builds, Binding of the Lost is a vital part of the Uliana playstyle, and the cross-class The Witching Hour and Goldwrap are a centerpieces for certain Progression and Torment builds respectively.

-- Most remaining armor slots only have one or two desirable items for Monks, and it is preferable to leave them to drop from normal farming instead of wasting shards and materials on the numerous possible duds for the slot.
+- Most remaining armor slots only have one or two desirable items for Monks.
 In the long run, you will want to find Cindercoat (chest piece); Lefebvre's Soliloquy (shoulders) and Depth Diggers (pants).

 Your armor and weapon sockets should be taken up by the highest tier Emerald gems you can afford at the time, while the helm is best filled by a Diamond gem for a boost to Cooldown Reduction.
 When you stumble upon jewelry with good primary stats and a socket, you should start dabbling into Legendary Gems.
 The Legendary Gems to consider for Monks are, in order of importance: